This may be the most contentious piece of writing you will ever read.

 As old-school as it gets and luxurious to boot, our world-famous five-star city centre hotel serves up afternoon tea in its opulent Drawing Room.

-A newer addition but no less resplendent, the Ashmolean’s offering includes scones with jam and clotted cream along with small homemade cakes, finger sandwiches, and an optional (but obligatory) glass of prosecco.
+The Ashmolean’s offering includes scones with jam and clotted cream along with small homemade cakes, finger sandwiches, and an optional (but obligatory) glass of prosecco.

 The first coffee house in England according to Samuel Pepys’ diary, The Grand Café has been serving up ‘high tea’ for hundreds of years, and still does – all day.